-- Practical examination (20% of overall result for ADR): At the end of the course, students will participate in a negotiation exercise during which the internal and external examiners will assess their negotiation and communication skills.
+• Practical examination (20% of overall result for ADR): At the end of the course, students will participate in a negotiation exercise during which the internal and external examiners will assess their negotiation and communication skills.
 The material for the practical negotiation examination will be similar to that used in the class exercises.
 A mark sheet setting out the assessment criteria for the practical examination is attached.

+Note: Given the constraints of online assessment, a decision will be taken a little later as to whether or not the practical examination will be replaced by an assignment.
+The practical examination will take place (or the assignment will be due) on a date / dates to be announced, which will be before the due date for submission of the journal.

-The practical examination will likely take place on the afternoons of Friday 13 April and Thursday 19 April (a one hour commitment on one or the other date for each student). - Theoretical examination (50% of overall result for ADR).
+Theoretical examination (50% of overall result for ADR).
 A two hour written examination at the end of the course (in June) will assess students' understanding of the readings and the theoretical concepts.
 One half (25% of the overall result for ADR) of the written examination will cover theoretical aspects of the negotiation and mediation section of the course, and one half (25%) will cover the arbitration section of the course.